truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     // Peel removes the parent for the Webble and make it an orphan again
     $scope.peel();

-    // Add Child adds a new child to the Webble.
-This is automatically called from paste() so very seldom is it needed
-    // to be called explicitly, but it is available in those rare cases it might be needed.
-    $scope.addChild(newChild);

-    // Remove Child removes a child from the webbles list of children.
-This is automatically called from peel() so very
-    // seldom is it needed to be called explicitly, but it is available in those rare cases it might be needed.
-    $scope.removeChild(oldChild);

     // The childcontainer is a jquery element object pointing at the place in the webble where children should be DOM
     // pasted.
 Default value usually works fine, but for Webbles using clipping this might be useful.